davytun/fittingzBackend/docs/FORGOT_PASSWORD_GUIDE.md

 ## Overview

-This document describes the complete, production-grade "Forgot Password" feature implementation for the Fashion Designer App API.
+This document describes the complete, production-grade "Forgot Password" feature implementation for the Fittingz App API.
 The feature follows industry best practices for security, user experience, and error handling.

 ## Architecture